- Sierra Bighorn Facts

 Currently the CDFW Sierra Nevada Bighorn Sheep Recovery Program conducts winter and summer population surveys of all bighorn herds, evaluates nutritional status, monitors survival and habitat use patterns of more than 90 individuals, collects data from more than 45 global positioning system (GPS) collars, and identifies resource selection patterns across the Sierra Nevada.
 The program also determines patterns of genetic variation across the subspecies, models risk of disease transmission from domestic sheep and goats, quantifies the effects of natural and prescribed fire on bighorn forage and habitat use, monitors mountain lion movements, predation rates and population numbers, implements and monitors translocations, and models bighorn response to potential management actions.
 Information acquired during these investigations is used to direct recovery activities.

-Since its listing under the ESA, the Sierra Nevada bighorn sheep population has grown from about 125 individuals in 1999 to over 500 in 2012.
-Of the 16 herd units identified as suitable habitat for Sierra bighorn, 11 are currently occupied.
+Since its listing under the ESA, the Sierra Nevada bighorn sheep population has grown from about 125 individuals in 1999 to over 600 in 2014.
+Of the 16 herd units identified as suitable habitat for Sierra bighorn, 13 are currently occupied.
+Additionally, a new herd unit, not identified in the Recovery Plan, Cathedral Range, is also now occupied